 A personal alarm with GPS tracking may be helpful for an elderly person who experiences confusion after seizures.
 This way, even if the patient is outside the home, friends and family can locate them.
 Some wrist personal alarms even have functions like medication reminders and a geo-fence that sends alerts if the wearer leaves a set zone.

-If falls are a worry, a fall alarm that automatically detects falls without the wearer’s input can also be a good option.
+that automatically detects falls without the wearer’s input can also be a good option.

 Social epilepsy support